lucasjolibois54/planning-x-website/README.md

 ### Installation

-_Below is shown how to install and and set up your project._
+_Below is shown how to install and and set up the project._

 1. Fork or clone the repo
    ```sh